Exploring the Antarctic Peninsula - Silver Cloud

 Walk in the footsteps of some of history’s greatest and bravest explorers as you explore famed, snow-covered landmasses like Elephant and Deception Island.
 If the journey across Drake Passage sounds daunting, don’t worry – even in rough seas you’re never alone, and will often be accompanied on this spine-tingling adventure by soaring albatrosses and maybe even a protective pod of humpbacks and hourglass dolphins or two.
 Converging warm and cool ocean currents attract some spectacular animal life to the passage.
 If this is your first visit to this magical continent, you’ll also want to familiarize yourself with our blog for first timers to Antarctica.

-Day 4 - South Shetland Islands
+Day 4 - Antarctic Sound

 Days 5-7 - Antarctic Peninsula